adamgordonbell/to-earthly/test_cases/python_lint/output2/EarthfilePlan.md

 Now, let's go through the files step by step and discuss how the steps should be ported to Earthly.

 `Files`:
-The file structure consists of a `requirements.txt` file and a `src` directory containing a `hello.py` file.
+The file structure consists of a `requirements.txt` file and a `src` directory containing a `hello.py` file and a `hello_test.py` file.
 We will need to copy these files into the Earthfile at the appropriate stages.

 `run.sh`:
 This script builds the Docker image and runs the `build.sh` script inside the Docker container.
 In Earthly, we don't need to wrap Docker commands in a bash script.
 Instead, we will create targets in the Earthfile to handle the build process.